Christian Democratic Union of Germany: Ideology and platform

 In her 2005 campaign, Angela Merkel was unwilling to express explicitly Christian views while maintaining that her party had never lost its concept of values.
 Merkel and Bundestag President Norbert Lammert have been keen to clarify that CDU references to the "dominant culture" imply "tolerance and living together".
 According to party analyst Stephan Eisel, her avoiding the values issue may have had the opposite effect as she failed to mobilize the party's core constituency.

 The CDU applies the principles of Christian democracy and emphasizes the "Christian understanding of humans and their responsibility toward God".
 However, CDU membership consists of people adhering to a variety of religions as well as non-religious individuals.
 The CDU's policies derive from political Catholicism, Catholic social teaching and political Protestantism as well as economic liberalism and national conservatism.
 The party has adopted more liberal economic policies since Helmut Kohl's term in office as the Chancellor of Germany (1982–1998).

+In the 2020s, the CDU has shifted towards a more hard-right position on various topics, embracing stricter immigration reforms and engaging in heated debates around deportations, whether legal or not.
+Their policies have leaned towards anti-welfare measures, promoting job creation and business growth, while also opposing climate legislation and cutting back on support for renewable energy.
+To regain voters from the right-wing Alternative for Germany (AfD), the CDU has adopted a more aggressive conservative tone on social issues and national identity.
+This shift reflects their strategy to appeal to a base that values traditional values and a strong national identity.

 As a conservative party, the CDU supports stronger punishments of crimes and involvement on the part of the Bundeswehr in cases of domestic anti-terrorism offensives.
 In terms of immigrants, the CDU supports initiatives to integrate immigrants through language courses and aims to further control immigration.
 It holds that dual citizenship should only be allowed in exceptional cases.

 In terms of foreign policy, the CDU commits itself to European integration and a strong relation with the United States.
 In the European Union, the party opposes the entry of Turkey, preferring instead a privileged partnership.
 In addition to citing various human rights violations, the CDU also believes that Turkey's unwillingness to recognise Cyprus as an independent sovereign state contradicts the European Union policy that its members must recognise the existence of one another.

 The party supports a business-friendly adaptation of the European Green Deal, and would like to continue to allow vehicles with combustion engines, research synthetic fuels and promote research into nuclear fusion.
 The party calls for EU member states to limit their annual borrowing to three percent of their gross domestic product.

 The CDU has governed in four federal-level and numerous state-level Grand Coalitions with the Social Democratic Party (SPD) as well as in state and local-level coalitions with the Alliance 90/The Greens.